 Thus, diversity is important to the success of organizations.
 But inclusion is essential for sustainable diversity.
 The importance of diversity is now well known in many organizations, but we noticed that inclusion often gets a lot less attention.
 This was illustrated in the survey on diversity and inclusion.

 For example, many organizations invest heavily in diversity without giving enough attention to inclusion.
 As a result, minority workers feel less comfortable in the workplace and leave quickly.
 Not a good thing for the employer, but especially not for the employee.
 If your organization stands for diversity, then you must also provide a safe work environment where everyone can be themselves.
 We think that’s very important.
-Fortunately, our selected employers endorse those values, and we work together to create an inclusive work environment for our Challengers.
-Our selected employers provide a safe work environment and we pay close attention to inclusion in our soft skills training.
+Fortunately, our clients share the same values, and we work together towards an inclusive work environment for our Challengers.
+Our clients ensure a safe working environment and we pay close attention to inclusion in our soft skills training.
 Intercultural handling, collaboration, dealing with conflict and communication are all components that come up in soft skills training.
 In doing so, we give our Challengers tools to create a safe working environment for themselves and each other.

 ‘I am really happy to be working here now.’